 Yesterday we gave 17 year old Jake the ultimate birthday present: A stolen car.

-There are several things wrong with that sentence aside from the obvious: the most important being that we purchased a car for a kid who has failed his permit test not once but twice, and that in doing so, mom and dad left their due diligence at home in exchange for a too-good-to-be-true situation.
+There are several things wrong with that sentence aside from the obvious: Buying a stolen car.
+The most important being that we purchased a car for a kid who has failed his permit test not once but twice, and that in doing so, mom and dad left their due diligence at home in exchange for a too-good-to-be-true situation.

 I’ll give some context, and let the on-line games begin.

 Spoiler alert: I get that we screwed up.
-But spin-meister that I am, I found a silver lining.
+However, I still found a silver lining.

 I wanted Jake to have a car for his birthday because I hoped it would become an impetus to finally pass his drivers permit so he could learn to drive.
 (That would include studying for it).
 I need him to take this next leap to get him to adulthood and since he has an (almost) girlfriend, and a nice big mother-in-law quarters to practice apartment life in, I figured a car would give him the drive to actually commit….and maybe even enjoy doing so.